 Citizen Resilience & Support Portal

-A fictitious, non-commercial UX project created for learning purposes.
+A self-initiated concept created for learning purposes.

 Link to prototype: